skolakoda/teorija-razvoja-igara/10-geometrija/50-osnove-3d.md

 ## Vrh (*vertex*)

-Tačka je osnova geometrije.
 Tačka se u 3D koordinatnom sistemu zove vrh (*vertex*).
 Different types of objects are built using vertices.
 Every vertex is described by these attributes:

 * Position: Identifies it in a 3D space (x, y, z).
 * Color: Holds an RGBA value (all values range from 0.0 to 1.0).